 The results were captured on this album, compromising of one track.
 To manage your way through it all whilst keeping your sanity is almost impossible.
 Somewhere buried deep below the frustrated stabs of electronic noise there is something resembling music, finding it may take you a lifetime, though.
 Atari Teenage Riot always claimed their music was a weapon, on Live At Brixton it’s a noxious gas that is as deadly as a nuclear warhead.

-You might now know him as the zoot suited, soul crooner and Brit Award winner, but early on in his career Ben Drew, AKA Plan B, was one of the most incendiary rappers to have emerged since the early days of hip-hop.
+He went on to notch up hits as a sharp-suited rap-soul crooner, but early on in his career Ben Drew, AKA Plan B, was one of the most incendiary rappers to have emerged since the early days of hip-hop.

 When The Dillinger Escape Plan and Mike Patton get together to cover a song and the original is still heavier then you know that this is one heavy artist.
 That’s true of Richard D. James, AKA Aphex Twin, and his song Come To Daddy.
 For the most part this is an album that confuses as much as it does scar your hearing.
 There are long ambient passages throughout that leave the listener being slowly coerced into the Twin’s weird and wonderful world.
 But it’s the title track that really stamps this collection of musical moments into our list.